 Cape Hatteras Lighthouse is home to the Ghost Cat.
 All stories agree that the cat is black and white and weighs just over 15 pounds.
 The Ghost Cat will rub against visitors' legs and allow you to pet him.
 Heed the warning, if you reach to pick him up he will magically vanish.

 The Outer Banks Halloween Parade is a free, family-friendly costume event for all ages, featuring a short walking parade and costume contest.
 This year featured over 100 registered participants and hundreds more who came to watch, in addition to 10 local nonprofit organizations and eight business sponsors who provided the trick or treat tables during the pre-parade party.

-The Elizabethan Gardens loves family traditions, and Harvest HAYday is one of their fall favorites!
+The Elizabethan Gardens love family traditions, and Harvest HAYday is one of their fall favorites!
 Whether it is the hayride or hay bale maze, they have families that look forward to this event all year.
-In addition to these activities, Harvest Hayday at The Gardens will also feature: a fall piñata, make and take crafts, games, cupcake walk, scarecrow stuffing, bake sale, apple roll, educational stations, a bonfire and concessions.
+In addition to these activities, Harvest Hayday at The Gardens will also feature: a fall piñata, make and take crafts, games, cupcake walk, scarecrow stuffing, bake sale, apple roll, educational stations, a bonfire, and concessions.
 Also in Manteo will be Pumpkin Patch Saturdays, taking place every Saturday in October.
-Head to Island Farm, take a hayride to the farm’s pumpkin patch, and find your perfect pumpkin to take home.
+Head to Island Farm, take a hayride to the farm’s pumpkin patch and find your perfect pumpkin to take home.
 The scare continues with OBX Ghost Tours.
-You'll be entertained as a guide leads you through downtown Manteo by lantern telling the spooky stories that makes Outer Banks one of the most haunted beaches in America!
+You'll be entertained as a guide leads you through downtown Manteo by lantern telling the spooky stories that make the Outer Banks one of the most haunted beaches in America!